Sunset provision: United Kingdom

+The Coronavirus Act 2020 had a sunset clause provision of two years.

 Canada

 In Canada all legislation enacted under Section Thirty-three of the Canadian Charter of Rights and Freedoms (subsection three of the notwithstanding clause) has an implied sunset clause of five years, this being the maximum length legislation enacted under the section may be operative for (unless an earlier date is specified).

 The Canadian Anti-Terrorism Act contains a sunset clause that went into effect in February 2007.

-Special laws enacted to deal with emergency situations often contain sunset clauses; one of the most infamous special laws, Quebec's Bill 78, had a sunset clause.
+Special laws enacted to deal with emergency situations often contain sunset clauses; Quebec's Bill 78, had a sunset clause.

 Australia

 In 2005, the Australian Government decided to legislate new Anti-Terrorism laws.
 These laws have a sunset clause of ten years.

 In 2007, the Liberal Democratic Party proposed a constitutional amendment to make sunset clauses compulsory in all legislation that lacks the support of a 75% parliamentary supermajority.

 The Legislative Instruments Act 2003 legislates the automatic expiry of most legislative instruments (delegated legislation).
 Starting in 2015 these legislative instruments must be renewed or they expire automatically.